Michigan Governor: Trump’s Messaging Causes ‘greater Danger’

 “The politics will take care of themselves," she said.
 "We’ve got to do the right thing right now" rather than worry about what it means in November or when she is on the ballot again in 2022.

+Later Tuesday, Whitmer's administration abruptly canceled a contract with a firm one day after it was tapped to help track down contacts of infected people.
+The GOP had complained the company is owned by a Democratic consultant who planned to also use software developed by a firm with ties to Democratic campaigns.

-Whitmer also said that an allegation by a former staffer in Biden’s Senate office that he sexually assaulted her when he was a senator in the early 1990s “does not comport with the Joe that I know.”
+During the interview, Whitmer said an allegation by a former staffer in Biden’s Senate office that he sexually assaulted her when he was a senator in the early 1990s “does not comport with the Joe that I know.”
 Biden’s campaign has denied the allegation by Tara Reade, who said the assault occurred in the basement of a Capitol Hill office building in the spring of 1993.

 “Women should be able to tell their stories,” Whitmer said.
 “Everything that I know about Joe Biden does not jive with the story that’s been told.”